-Marie became ill with cancer she was to have surgery to remove it from her stomach.
-Prior to the surgery she realized a long cherished desire to be sealed in the Temple to her beloved Emil.
+Marie became ill with cancer and she was to have surgery to remove it from her stomach.
+Prior to the surgery she realized a long cherished desire to be sealed in the temple to her beloved Emil.
 She did not survive the surgery, passing away on April 21, 1928.

 Highland Historical Society Home Page